Best Ammo for Smith and Wesson M&P 9mm Shield

 Why We Chose It

-Compared to practicing with self-defense rounds, these loads are CHEAP!
+Compared to top-shelf self-defense rounds, these loads are CHEAP!

 When target shooting, price matters most to me.
-I shoot inexpensive ammo to visit the range more often and stay longer.
+I prefer inexpensive ammo so I can visit the range more often and stay longer.

-However, when training with my Shield, I use my EDC ammo to get a realistic feel for a self-defense situation.
-This means I won't use this ammo during training even though it's similar in bullet weight and ballistics to defense loads.
+When training with my Shield, I use my EDC ammo to get a realistic feel for a self-defense situation.
+This means I won't use this ammo during training even though it has the same bullet weight and similar ballistic peformance as defense loads.

-The full-metal jacket bullet makes a much better target bullet than a personal-defense bullet and keeps the price lower while getting exceptional muzzle velocity and energy.
+The full metal jacket makes a much better target bullet than a personal-defense bullet, and keeps the price lower without forfeiting muzzle velocity and energy.

-Belom is a lesser-known brand, which might concern some shooters; however, I don't put as much stock in the ammo brand name when fun shooting, so this isn't a significant concern of mine.
+Belom is a lesser-known brand, which might concern some shooters.
+I don't put as much stock in the ammo brand name when fun shooting, so this isn't a significant concern of mine.

 Honorable Mentions